beftlidev/aetro/README.md

 🇹🇷 Birçok özelliği olan bir bot.
 Her zaman geliştirilmeye devam edecektir.
 # Info
-🇪🇺 It's not forbidden to use codes, but don't hang around saying it's my codes, you don't care if there are people 🥴
+🇪🇺 Using codes is not prohibited.
+But don't wander around as if the codes belong to you.
+I don't care about people walking around like they belong to you.

-🇹🇷Kod kullanmak yasak değil ama benim kodlarım deyip durmayın, insanlar var mı umurunuzda değil 🥴
+🇹🇷 Kodların kullanılması yasak değildir.
+Ama kodlar size aitmiş gibi dolaşmayın.
+Sana aitmiş gibi dolaşan insanlar umurumda değil.
 # Developer
 <div align="center">
    <a href="https://discord.com/users/833625345587413002" target="_blank">